TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     adminui0 10.99.99.31 10.88.88.3
     ```

-   We can now access access the operations portal, "SDC ADMINUI", in a web
-   browser on the host computer at https://10.88.88.3/ .
+3. To test whether you can access the operations portal, `SDC ADMINUI` in a web browser on the host computer, navigate to https://10.88.88.3/.

-2. Set up CloudAPI
+### Setting up CloudAPI for development

-   CloudAPI provides the self-serve API access to SDC.
-If you are developing or
+CloudAPI provides the self-serve API access to Triton.
+If you are developing or testing against CloudAPI then create the CloudAPI zone.

-   testing verses CloudAPI then create the CloudAPI zone:
+1. To create the CloudAPI zone, run:

     ```bash
     root@headnode (coal-1) ~]# sdcadm post-setup cloudapi
     cloudapi0 zone created
     ```

-### Configure for Development

-If you are setting up CloudAPI in your CoaL and attempting to provision
-VMs using that, you'll probably hit an error that there are no
-provisionable servers.
-That's because the headnode is excluded from the
-set of servers used for provisioning customer instances.
+If you plan to use CloudAPI in CoaL and to provision VMs, you will need to enable the head node to act as a compute node for instances.
+The head node is excluded from the set of servers used for provisioning customer instances.
+For development and testing, allowing the head node to act as a compute node for instances is useful.

-However, for development and testing, allowing the headnode to act as a
-compute node for instances is handy.
-To enable:
+2. To enable the head node to act as a compute node for instances:

 ```bash
 [root@headnode (coal-1) ~]# sdcadm post-setup dev-headnode-prov
 Configuring CNAPI to allow headnode provisioning and over-provisioning (allow a minute to propagate)
 ```

-### Setup Fabrics
+### Fabrics

 Fabrics are not required to run CoaL.
-If you need to setup fabrics for
-development purposes you can refer to [Set up fabrics in CoaL](./coal-post-setup-fabrics.md)
+If you need to setup fabrics for development purposes, you can refer to [Set up fabrics in CoaL](./coal-post-setup-fabrics.md)

-# Update CoaL
+## Maintaining CoaL

-## Set Channel
+### Set Channel

-If this is your first time updating CoaL, then you'll want to set the [update
+The first time you update CoaL, set the [updatechannel](../operator-guide/update.md).

-channel](../operator-guide/update.md):
+1. To set the update channel, run:

 ```bash
 [root@headnode (coal-1) ~]# sdcadm channel set dev
 Update channel has been successfully set to: 'dev'
 ```

-## Check Health

-It's a good idea to check the health of CoaL using `sdcadm check-health`
-before each step.
-Until [TOOLS-1001](https://smartos.org/bugview/TOOLS-1001)
-is resolved, you should also run `sdc-healthcheck`.
+2. Check health by running `sdcadm check-health` and `sdc-healthcheck`.

-## Self Update
+### Self Update

-1. Update sdcadm:
+1. To update `sdcadm`:

     ```bash
     [root@headnode (coal-1) ~]# sdcadm --version